henkyprayoga/BusDriverToolbox/README.md

-**About** – *BusDriver* lets you interface MATLAB® directly to ICs performing analog and digital I/O. You can sense data for analysis and visualisation, generate data for control and test automation or even close the loop by inserting some fancy computations in between.
+**Schedule** – *BusDriver* lets you interface MATLAB® directly to ICs performing analog and digital I/O. You can sense data for analysis and visualisation, generate data for control and test automation or even close the loop by inserting some fancy computations in between.
 It offers build-in support on high level abstraction for:

 * [GPIO](#an_001-interfacing-matlab-to-ics-via-gpio)
 * UART